moskytw/clime/README.rst

 The main features:

 1. It works well with *zero* configuration.
 Free you from the configuration hell.
-2. Docstring just *is* config.
+2. Docstring *is* just config.
 When you finish the docstring, the config of the aliases and metavars are also finished.
-3. Auto-generate the usage of each command from the functions.
+3. It generates the usage of each command from the functions automatically.

 It is a better choice than the heavy `optparse` or `argparse` for most of the CLI tasks.

-Let me show you Clime with an example.

 CLI-ize ME!
 -----------

+Let me show you Clime with an example.

 Here we have a simple script with a docstring here: ::